onewithnow/onewithnow.github.io/_posts/2014-02-26-affirmations-dont-work.md

 **2- Can’t fake feelings**

 One of affirmations’ prerequisites is injecting the statement with all the positive feelings one can muster.
-E

-motions are the anchors of memory and beliefs.
+Emotions are the anchors of memory and beliefs.
 They are what makes an experience or a repetitive thought sink in deeply.

 Because of my innate skepticism, I could not bring myself to project a positive feeling when I wasn’t really feeling it.